bentley-historical-library/avatar/README.md

 You will need to do a little cleanup on the source .XLSX file.
 Convert it to a UTF-8 encoded CSV, and clean up any character encoding issues, e.g., fractions in AUDIO_ITEMCHAR::TapeSpeed and formatting in ItemTime.

+### Configurations for ArchivesSpace Instances

+It also assumes a configuration file detailing both DEV and PROD ArchivesSpace instances.

 ### Kaltura Export and Conditions Governing Access Notes

-It also assumes an export from Kaltura with the following columns (which, when run against the script in `utils/create_access_profile_pickle.py`--with a CSV hard-coded into the script--is converted to a pickle file saved as `access_profiles.p` in the "avatar" directory) as an input:
+Finally, it assumes an export from Kaltura with the following columns (which, when run against the script in `utils/create_access_profile_pickle.py`--with a CSV hard-coded into the script--is converted to a pickle file saved as `access_profiles.p` in the "avatar" directory) as an input:

 - entry_id*
 - accessControlId*